Legaia 2: Duel Saga

+Gameplay

+The gameplay is similar to the predecessor, with combat being entering a series of "strikes" in stances akin to fighting games for different combos.
+New features include the ability to craft equipment and camping to recover health.

 Reception

 The game had an average score of 70.46% at GameRankings based on 40 reviews and 67% at Metacritic for 21 reviews.
-Famitsu ranked the game on 6th and sold 40,302 copies.
+Famitsu ranked it on sixth and sold 40,302 copies.
 It was ranked 198th by Dengeki Online and sold 53,808 copies.